Listen to the Interview

 Squaw Pass.
 Chinaman Gulch.
 Negro Mesa.
 It’s easy to see why such names might be offensive.
 But what about Mount Evans, the drive-up ‘14-er west of Denver?

 Colorado is full of place names that people find troubling.
 Some are obvious ethnic slurs.
 Others commemorate people we now know to be “bad actors.”
-In the case of Mt.
-Evans, it’s named for John Evans, the state’s second territorial governor.
-He was also a partial instigator of the Sand Creek Massacre, where almost 200 Arapaho and Cheyenne people were killed.
+Mt.
+Evans is named for John Evans, the state’s second territorial governor.
+He was a partial instigator of the Sand Creek Massacre, where almost 200 Arapaho and Cheyenne people were killed.

 Evans lost his governorship, but he got a mountain peak – one of the country’s highest – as a namesake.